Danlock/searmage/README.md

 # C

-With CGO_ENABLED=0 Wazero is used to run Tesseract and SQLite, which have both been compiled to WASM.
+With CGO_ENABLED=0 Wazero is used to run Tesseract, which has been compiled to WASM.
 With CGO_ENABLED=1 however you can use a locally installed Tesseract instead.
-Here's an example on how to install Tesseract locally.
+Here's an example on how to install Tesseract locally on a Debian based system.

 ```
 sudo apt-get install -y -qq libtesseract-dev libleptonica-dev tesseract-ocr-eng